hongzz0618/aws-architecture-collection/README.md

 Welcome!
 This repository is a curated set of **7+ popular AWS architectures**, each designed to solve a real-world problem using cloud-native services.

+> 🛠️ **Note:** These architectures are not final.
+I'm continuously improving and updating them as I learn and build more—so expect changes and enhancements over time.

 Each architecture includes:

 - 📐 **Architecture diagram**